indiaskapie/frontend-code-test/README.md

 This is a simple front-end code challenge created to serve two purposes:

 1. Show off your skills,
-1. Give us a better understanding of your skills.
+2. Give us a better understanding of your technical ability.

 ## The Task